Sponsored Projects Policies & Procedures

 - Administrators will review and approve or request changes to the proposal.

-- Once approval is secured from all appropriate administrators, the PI should schedule a meeting with his or her OPSP Staff Liaison to submit the proposal to the funding agency.
+- Once approval is secured from all appropriate administrators, the PI should schedule a meeting with his or her ORSP Staff Liaison to submit the proposal to the funding agency.

 Proposal Development and Submission

-OPSP is the central hub for proposal submissions, and all proposals, contract bids, and sub-contracts must be reviewed and approved by OPSP and appropriate UTC administrators through the internal approval process.
-The internal approval process requires that proposal writers submit to OPSP staff a complete and correct budget and a narrative description of the project (a draft or executive summary is appropriate) no later than 5 business days in advance of the deadline.
+ORSP is the central hub for proposal submissions, and all proposals, contract bids, and sub-contracts must be reviewed and approved by ORSP and appropriate UTC administrators through the internal approval process.
+The internal approval process requires that proposal writers submit to ORSP staff a complete and correct budget and a narrative description of the project (a draft or executive summary is appropriate) no later than 5 business days in advance of the deadline.
 See the Grant Proposal Checklist for details on proposal development requirements and recommended strategies.
 The UTC Faculty Handbook also has helpful information (see section 7.3.2)

 Restricted (R) Account Set-Up

 ORSP works in conjunction with the Office of Business and Financial Affairs to initiate the set-up of all restricted accounts for externally funded awards.
 In order to do this, our office needs a few basic documents.
 The necessary documents are 1) award documentation—this is usually an award letter or contract—from the sponsoring agency that lists both the award amount and the project period and 2) a detailed budget that matches the amount listed in the award documentation.
 In some cases, additional information may be required; however, our office will work with the PI in those instances to make certain that an account is set up in a timely manner.
 Once the account is established, the office of Business & Financial Affairs will email the PI with the account name and number.